 Remember, that when you upgrade, your site content is converted to Classic blocks to preserve the formatting.
 You have to go through the page and convert them to the new Gutenberg blocks.

 As with any change, you are never going to please everyone.
 A change of this scale is always going to have issues, especially given the size of the WordPress ecosystem.
-WordPress v5 is being rapidly adopted.
-Issues will be quickly identified and fixed.
+WordPress v5 is being adopted rapidly.
+Issues are quickly being identified and fixed.

 At Lens Digital, we are excited about the opportunities that WordPress v5 brings and are looking forward to exploring the full power of Gutenberg.

-And yes, this site is built on WordPress v5 and uses the new Twenty Nineteen theme.
+And yes, we built this site on WordPress v5 and it uses the new Twenty Nineteen theme.